artcast/artcast/README.md

 * Python-Daemon - <http://pypi.python.org/pypi/python-daemon/>

-Once you've installed the required modules, preferably using the package manager for your system, you can get the server source code and run it:
+Once you've installed the required modules, preferably using the package manager for your system, you can obtain the server source code and run it:

     $ git clone git://github.com/artcast/artcast.git
     $ cd artcast/server